stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 4. Retrieve the required work queues.

-The demo requires a device that supports presentation so the _desktop_ library will be extended to create a window and Vulkan rendering surface.
+The process of displaying a rendered frame is known as _presentation_ and is implemented by Vulkan as a task on a presentation queue.
+The demo requires a device that supports presentation so the _desktop_ library will be extended to create a window with a Vulkan rendering surface.

 ---